Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 - Azure IoT Hub
 - Azure Event Hub

-As my python script in the previous blogpost have used Event Hub to send simulated sensor data, I will connect Event Hub to TSI.
+As my python script in the previous blogpost used Event Hub to sent simulated sensor data to, I will connect Event Hub to TSI.

 While creating a time series insights environment, you can create an event source during the setup process or you can skip it and create it later.
 The screenshot shows how you could configure this at a later point in time.